wadeaway24/tictactoe/README.md

-This is an one player tic-tac-toe game against AI.
+## One player tic-tac-toe game against AI.

-To run the programm, do the following.
+To run the programm, do the following:
--Clone the project to your PC.
+- Clone the project to your PC.
--Open cmd and navigate to the project folder.
+- Open cmd and navigate to the project folder.
--Run 'npm start'.
+- Run 'npm start'.
+- Enjoy the game!